cryptopunksnotdead/punks.sandbox/shibainu/README.md

-Again if you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/) click on the "Print" button to get the pixel matrix in the "ascii" text format.
+Again if you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/) click on the "↓ Print" button to get the pixel matrix in the "ascii" text format.
 Let's again cut-n-paste into the pixel art drawing script: